TEN-framework/ten_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 * src/main.cc contains a simple implementation of the extension, including calls to the C++ API provided by TEN.
 We will discuss how to use the TEN API in the next section.
 * manifest.json and property.json are the standard configuration files for TEN extensions.
 In manifest.json, metadata information such as the version, dependencies, and schema definition of the extension are typically declared. property.json is used to declare the business configuration of the extension.
-* BUILD.gn is the configuration file for standalone\_gn, used to compile the C++ extension project.
+* BUILD.gn is the configuration file for ten\_gn, used to compile the C++ extension project.

 The property.json file is initially an empty JSON file, like this: